RaveMaker/GitHub-Multi-Clone/README.md

 GitHub-Multi-Clone
 ==================

-Clone all User or Organization repositories from GitHub also pulls latest update.
+Clone all User or Organization repositories from GitHub.

+Pulls latest update of each repo after clone.

 ### Installation